 So I decided to try my hand at some fanfic, thinking quite correctly that this would allow me to hone my writing skills with something that wouldn’t require a huge amount of up-front effort.
 The world and characters were already there, I merely needed to take them in some new directions.

-While planning what I wanted to write – a full novel’s worth of content, roughly 80,000 words – I also went online and searched for writing resources.
-Blog posts and websites dedicated to writing are ten a penny these days, use them.
+While planning what I wanted to write—a full novel’s worth of content, roughly 80,000 words—I also went online and searched for writing resources.
+Blog posts and websites dedicated to writing are ten a penny these days, so use them.
 I’ll have links to some of the ones I found useful at the end.

-That’s pretty much it.
-I started writing a yuri romance work for the show in question, read up on every blog and online resource I could find for how to construct stories and craft characters and all the other ins and outs of writing, and after maybe a year I had some 100,000 words written.
+So I started writing a cute story for the show in question, read up on every blog and online resource I could find for how to construct stories and craft characters and all the other ins and outs of writing, and after maybe a year I had some 100,000 words written.

-It was pretty bad, looking back on it now.
+It was pretty bad, at least the first version of it, looking back on it now.
 But that’s the point.
-You won’t be a good writer from day one, you just won’t, so get that idea out of your head right now if it’s there.
-You’ll become a good writer by reading a lot, writing even more than that, and – most importantly of all – by editing the living hell out of your work.
+You won’t be a good writer from day one, you just won’t, so get that idea out of your head right now.
+You’ll become a good writer by reading a lot, writing even more than that, and—most importantly of all—by editing the living hell out of your work.

 Another year slipped past, during which time I wrote another half a million words of fanfic for the show in question.
 Over that period I had refined my style further, improved to no end, and eventually went back to the older work in order to fully rewrite and edit it into something better.
 And then… I moved onto original works.
 That’s where I am now, writing my own novels and web serials, and loving every second.

 More or less anything can be a catalyst for you becoming a writer.
 All it takes is that conscious decision to pick up a pen—or sit at your PC and open Word—and start writing.
 It’s much like learning a new language; you keep plugging away at it, day by day, improving little by little… for the rest of your life.

 Helping Writers Become Authors (General writing advice)